Convention & Visitors Bureau

 On road and off, one of the best ways to see Boulder — consistently named one of the best cycling towns in the country — is on two wheels.
 Local tour guides are inevitably the kind who live to ride, so you're assured expert guidance.

-A range of tours are available from multiple outfitters, but a few favorites include the Boulder Creek Path tour by Colorado Wilderness Rides and Guides, Front Range Ride Guides' custom trail rides, Boulder Bike Tours' popular half-day mountain biking treks or Apex Ex's half-day or full-day guided rides.
+A range of tours are available from multiple outfitters, but a few favorites include the Boulder Creek Path tour by Colorado Wilderness Rides and Guides, Front Range Ride Guides' custom trail rides, Boulder Bike Tours' popular half-day mountain biking treks or amazing bike-to-farm experiences, or Apex Ex's half-day or full-day guided rides.

 So much to taste, so little time.
 Let an expert guide your taste buds straight to Boulder's best bites.
 Join Local Table Tours' for a tour, with themes that include downtown dining, coffee-and-pastry, cheese, farmers' market and cocktails.